diberry/azure-docs/articles/machine-learning/service/ui-quickstart-run-experiment.md

----
-title: "Quickstart: Prepare and visualize data without writing code"
-titleSuffix: Azure Machine Learning service
-description: Create a machine learning experiment to prepare and visualize your data with a drag-and-drop user interface.
-services: machine-learning
-ms.service: machine-learning
-ms.subservice: core
-ms.topic: quickstart
-author: sdgilley
-ms.author: sgilley
-ms.date: 05/02/2019
-# Customer intent: As a beginner data scientist who does not want to write code, I want to visualize my data so that I can use it to create machine learning models.
----

 # Quickstart: Prepare and visualize data without writing code

 Prepare and visualize your data with a drag-and-drop user interface.
 The data you'll use includes entries for various individual automobiles, including information such as make, model, technical specifications, and price.